-The country’s strong business community (companies often use it as a regional hub for Central American operations) and political stability have enabled law firms to grow and deepen their specialisations.
+The country’s political stability, along with a robust business community (with companies often flocking here as a regional base for their Central American operations), have combined to facilitate both growth and further in-depth specialisation among law firms.
 Indeed, the larger firms in this chapter – BLP and Consortium – are comparable in size to those in far bigger economies.

-Costa Rican firms compete fiercely in a market where businesses place a premium on practice area specialisation and expect very high-quality service.
-Lawyers that have environmental law know-how, labour acumen or in-depth knowledge of complex tax planning have become a critical component of any firm’s roster.
-Meanwhile, firms must also be well-versed in cross-border M&A and banking work to hold their own in a market that has long outgrown its borders.
+Costa Rican firms compete fiercely in a market where businesses place a premium on practice area specialisation and expect no less than the highest-quality service.
+Lawyers who have environmental law know-how, labour acumen or in-depth knowledge of complex tax planning have become a critical component of any firm’s roster, becoming even more in demand lately as a result of the country’s most recent tax reforms.